Emergence: What does it mean?

 In fact, the more the elementary particle physicists tell us about the nature of fundamental laws, the less relevance they seem to have on the very real problems of the rest of science, much less to those of society. — from “More Is Different, p.
 393.

-Before this term was codified by Anderson, Dr. Paul Weiss, in his paper “The Living System: determinism stratified,” discussed the idea of constructionism in these words:
+Before this term was codified by Anderson, Dr. Paul Weiss, in his paper “The Living System: determinism stratified,” discussed the idea of constructionism:

 We are concerned with living organisms, and for those, we can assert definitely, on the basis of empirical investigation, that the mere reversal of our prior analytic dissection of the Universe by putting the pieces together again, whether in reality or just in our minds, can yield no complete explanation of the behavior of even the most elementary living system. — published in, The Alpbach Symposium 1968: Beyond Reductionism: New Perspectives in the Life Sciences , p.
 7.